haoxins/haoxins.github.io/archived-2022/cryptography-real-world-1.md

 * While `SHA-2` is a perfectly fine hash function to use, it is **not** suitable for **hashing secrets**.
-* This is because of a downside of the `Merkle-Damgard` construction, which makes `SHA-2` vulnerable to an attack (called a `length-extension attack`) if used to **hash secrets**.
+  - This is because of a downside of the `Merkle-Damgard` construction, which makes `SHA-2` vulnerable to an attack (called a `length-extension attack`) if used to hash secrets.
 * Because of this, and the fact that `SHA-2` is vulnerable to `length-extension attacks`, NIST decided in 2007 to organize an open competition for a new standard:
   - `SHA-3`.
 * `SHA-3` is a cryptographic algorithm
   built on top of a permutation.
-* `SHA-3` is based on a particular permutation called `keccak-f` that takes an input and returns an output of the same size.
+  - `SHA-3` is based on a particular permutation called `keccak-f` that takes an input and returns an output of the same size.

 ---